qnguyen3/chat-with-mlx/README.md

 ## Add Your Own Models
 ### Solution 1:
-This solution only requires you to add your own model with a simple .yaml config file in `chat_with_mlx\models\configs`
+This solution only requires you to add your own model with a simple .yaml config file in `chat_with_mlx/models/configs`

 `examlple.yaml`:
 ```yaml